 Since there is no official regulation of the term, I feel I need to self-regulate.
 If I truly do honor artists, then before I throw that term around willy-nilly, I have to think seriously about what qualifies one to self-identify with that mantle.

 Now with the advent of AI generated art, where there is a clear imbalance between how much can actually be attributed to the human operating the program and how much can be attributed to the algorithm, is someone prolific at writing text instructions for the algorithm an “artist”?
 Are they even an illustrator?
 (Maybe.)

-Finally, the intellectual property law around AI generated art is murky, confusing, and still in motion.
+Finally, the intellectual property (IP) law around AI generated art is murky, confusing, and still in motion.
 Is it work-for-hire?
 I mean, who did you “hire”?
-(In recent times plaintiffs have challenged the legal status of AI’s personhood, arguing that innovation invented by an AI should be patentable by the AI itself, and the copyright to AI-generated art should be owned bythe AI.)
+Who should be credited with having done the work– the person who inputs keywords or the person who created the app?
+And if it’s a joint work, how exactly will the bundle of rights be divvied?
+(In recent times plaintiffs have even challenged the legal status of AI’s personhood, arguing that innovation invented by an AI should be patentable by the AI itself, and the copyright to AI-generated art should be owned by the AI.)

 Is AI-generated art even copyrightable?
 Sure, we’ve got longstanding steps of legal reasoning, factors, and elements we apply for consideration of valid copyrights, but some of those steps of legal reasoning become outdated when faced with the specific conditions of AI and the metaverse.

 How much of it is ownership under the app maker who can validly license the work to you, whereby the programmer argues that the IP to the app is theirs, and everything generated by their app is a derivative work they own?
 Or if the app is a mere tool or instrument, are you the bona fide copyright holder because you created it in as much as the IP rights conferred to an artist creating a digital collage?
 Is the work an “original” work or a “derivative” work?